 The filmmakers taped the dialogues in action, letting the children’s voices overlap occasionally and purposefully making the soundtrack realistic.

 This original animated film is Switzerland’s official entry to the 2017 Academy Awards for best foreign-language film.
-It also qualifies as a best-animated feature, with a high possibility of getting an Oscar nomination in both types.
+It also qualifies as a best-animated feature, and it is highly likely to win an Oscar nomination in both categories.

 The film’s saddest and happiest moment is when the children talk about adoption, helping them mature emotionally.
 As Simon says, “Adoptions with older kids happen rarely.”
 Children must be content with a simple goodbye and the sweetest memories of their friendship.